yochaigal/cairn/wip/good-dungeon-design.md

 ### 4. Have loops
 - Avoid linear design
 - Avoid tree-like structure (dead end paths)
-- Create a network of linked rooms and cooridors in different ways
+- Create a network of linked rooms and corridors in different ways
 - Allows for interesting strategies, especially with combat and ambushes

 ### 5. Have a lot of verticality